Create strong processes that support organizational-level business goals on your path to success.

 2: Create and Approve Requisitions

 Unfortunately, manual purchase requisition and approval processes are error-prone and cost organizations money and time.
-When submitted inaccurately or incompletely, purchase requisitions may be sent back and forth between the requester and the approver many times over.
+When submitted inaccurately or incompletely, purchase requisitions may be sent back and forth between the buyer and the vendor many times over.

 3: Generate and Approve Purchase Orders

-Pro-Tip: Create your ideal purchase order system using P2P software.
-Automated workflows optimize your entire PO process, supporting you to work strategically.
-By generating smart PO forms held in a central repository, the process becomes more transparent, efficient and builds stronger vendor relationships.
+Pro Tip: Create your ideal purchase order system using procure-to-pay software solutions.
+Procure-to-pay process automation optimizes your entire PO process, supporting you to work strategically.
+By generating smart purchase order forms held in a central repository, the process becomes more transparent, and efficient, and builds stronger vendor relationships.

 4: Monitor Vendor Performance